kal-kyokya/alx-system_engineering-devops/0x1A-application_server/README.md

 # 0x1A.
 Application server

-This repository is home to all files required for completion of the '0x1A' project by ALX Africa to its Software Engineering Program.
+This repository is home to all files required for successful completion of the '0x1A' project by ALX Africa to its Software Engineering Program.

 ## REQUIREMENTS